8 ways to negotiate a smaller rent increase at lease renewal time

-• Small landlords may be more willing to negotiate than large buildings
+- Small landlords may be more flexible than corporate-run buildings

 If your lease is up for renewal, your landlord has likely notified you that your rent is going up.
-The New York City rental market is very competitive and landlords are trying to increase rents for current tenants to match what they could get on the market from new renters.
+The New York City rental market is always extremely competitive and landlords typically try to increase rents for current tenants to match what they could get on the market from new renters.

 You may not be experienced at negotiating, but the main tactics to negotiate your rent at lease renewal are not hard to deploy: Keep it polite and point out that you've been a good tenant and paid your rent on time.
 These are among the important considerations to help you get the best deal on your lease renewal.

-It’s important to understand that it’s a different market now compared to a year or so ago when you signed your lease.
+It’s important to understand that the market is different now than it was a year or so ago when you signed your lease.
 If your original lease included a concession, you are unlikely to get a similar deal again.
-This is especially the case in a corporate-managed, amenity-rich rental building where renewal offers are often non-negotiable.
+This is especially the case in a corporate-managed, amenity-rich rental building, where renewal offers are often non-negotiable.

-[Editor's note: A previous version of this article was published in March 2022.
-We are presenting it again as part of our summer edition of Best of Brick Week.]
+[Editor's note: A previous version of this article was published in April 2024.
+We are presenting it again as part of our summer Best of Brick week.]

-If you can’t afford to renew the lease and commit to the full term, but you keep paying some form of the rent—the old rent or a more modest increase—and the landlord accepts your payments, you become a month-to-month tenant.
-This can give you some flexibility but there are also risks.
-You no longer have the protection of a lease and if a landlord wants you out, particularly if you’re not paying the rent they asked for, you face eviction.
+If you can’t afford to renew the lease and commit to the full term but keep paying some form of the rent—the old rent or a more modest increase—and the landlord accepts your payments, you become a month-to-month tenant.
+This can give you some flexibility, though there are also risks.
+You no longer have the protection of a lease, and if a landlord wants you out, particularly if you’re not paying the rent they asked for, you face eviction.

 Here’s what to know if you are negotiating a rent increase during lease renewal.